Abradat/portfolio/_projects/iip.md

     - address: 'shn-05.png'
       caption: 'Screenshot of the live status of the services in the Angular Application'
 ---
+****NOTE: None of ISC's projects are open source.
+So, I am not able to share the code which I have written in this project.**
 #### Introduction
 IIP is Central Bank of Iran’s newest inter-bank payment system.
 IIP services are available all-around-the clock and should result in the immediate or close to immediate crediting of the Beneficiary’s account.
 The project is based on **microservice** architecture.